gabotechs/graphqxl/docs/src/features/inheritance.md

-It is very common that you do not want to expose the `Common` type in the public API, so you can make it private by prefixing the type with a `_` character (or the prefix override that you provide in the CLI argument):
+It is very common that you do not want to expose the `Common` type in the public API, so you can make it private by prefixing the type with a `_` character (or the prefix that you provide in the CLI argument):
 ```graphql
 type _Common {
     "Type's ID"